mlstiburek/genotyping_error_heritability/README.md

 This repository includes an R Markdown file with the simulation code and notes.

 Prerequisites:
 You must install the MoBPS R package before proceeding.
-The setup manual is available at: https://github.com/tpook92/MoBPS
+The manual with setup instructions is available at: https://github.com/tpook92/MoBPS

 Code Preview: